emcoglab/sensorimotor-distance-calculator/app/ui/help_text/explore.md

 Plot a t-SNE arrangement of all sensorimotor concepts.
 Click and drag on the image to rotate in three dimensions.

 Select the distance type from the drop-down.
-Chose whether to colour points by dominance in perceptual, action or sensorimor components.
+Chose whether to colour points by their dominance in perceptual, action or sensorimor components.

 Click an entry in the legend to hide those points; double-click to hide other points.
 Mouse-over the plot to show other controls.